boschicr/mongoose-local-cache/readme.md

         # Or if you want to customize the cache parameters
         mongooseLocalCache(mongoose, {
            max: 500, // Maximum number of entries in the cache
-           ttl: 5*60, // Time To Live, in seconds
+           ttl: 5*60 // Time To Live, in seconds
-           pass: "redisPass",
-           options: "redisOptions"
          })

     Make a query as usual: